Find Affordable College Courses

 10 Yearly Graduations

-Yale University comes in at #8 on our list of the most popular colleges offering doctor's degrees in philosophy and religious studies.
+Yale University comes in at #8 on our list of the most popular colleges offering doctor's degrees in philosophy & religious studies.
 Each year, around 12,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in philosophy and religious studies from Yale.
-About 30% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in philosophy & religious studies from Yale.
+Of these students, 50% were women and 30% were members of underrepresented racial-ethnic groups.
+Those who complete their doctor's degree in philosophy & religious studies at Yale University make a median salary of 58,984.

 #8